 - If you find it difficult to peel taro, wipe off any moisture from the taro.
 This will make the knife less slippery.

 - Put the taro into a pot before heating the water, and then start boiling it.
-Beginning the boiling process at this stage allows the taro's temperature to gradually rise, allowing its natural sweetness to emerge more easily.
+Starting the boiling process at this stage allows the taro's temperature to gradually rise, bringing out its natural sweetness more effectively.

 - Squid should be simmered for at least 20 minutes.
-Simmering for a longer period of time will help to tenderize the squid's fibers.
+Simmering for a longer period will help tenderize the squid.

 Recipe Card